vsco/dcdr/README.md

 The watcher is now observing your <Namespace> and writing all changes to the [`Server:OutputPath`](#configuration) ( default `/etc/dcdr/decider.json`).

 ### Decider Server
 The easiest way to view your feature flags is with `dcdr server`.
 This is a bare bones implementation of how to access features over HTTP.
 There is no authentication, so unless your use case is for internal access only you should include the `server` package into a new project and assemble your own.
-The server is built with the [Goji](https://github.com/zenazn/goji) framework and is extensible by adding additional middleware.
+The server is built with [gorilla/mux](https://github.com/gorilla/mux) router and is extensible by adding additional middleware.
 Read more on custom servers [here](#building-a-custom-server).

 ```
 # start the server